Flex: Online Undergraduate Program Tuition & Fees - Business Office Policies

 Flex Add/Drop Policy

-Students may drop a course and enroll in an alternative course by submitting an add/drop request to their academic advisor at any time during the add/drop period for the course being dropped.
+Students may drop a course and enroll in an alternative course through Self-Service or by submitting an add/drop request to their academic advisor at any time during the add/drop period.
 The add/drop policy is the same for all Flex programs and specific dates are noted in the Flex Academic Calendar.

 Student Success, Proactive Advising, and Early Alert

 The Office of Student Success has an early-alert system to route students to academic support when attendance or academic performance is in question.
 Faculty and staff may raise concerns about students at any point during the academic year and are notified of any action advisors or staff take to support the student.
-Student progress checkpoint surveys are issued to all instructors twice per term which prompts faculty to raise concerns or acknowledge exemplary student work.
-By the fourth week, a student who has received an early alert has the option of withdrawing from the course without grade penalty provided the withdrawal occurs within established deadlines.
+A call for early alerts is issued to all instructors which prompts faculty to raise concerns or acknowledge exemplary student work.
 Student Success advisors will also be engaging with students and hosting workshops so students can engage in meaningful discussions and meet their classmates.

 Attendance and Participation Policy

 Students may withdraw without record (WNR) from a course until Wednesday of week 3 of each term, regardless of Flex term.
 If a student withdraws by this date, the course does not appear on the student’s official transcript.
-The deadline for withdrawal will be listed in the term schedule.
-Students may withdraw from a course with a “W” on the record by the date published in the academic calendar.
+The deadline for withdrawal will be listed in the Flex academic calendar.
+Students may withdraw from a course with a “W” on the record by the date published in the Flex academic calendar.

 If the Chaminade Online office and/or Flex course instructor confirm that a student has not been substantially academically engaged in a course during the first week of class, the student will be notified that they are at risk of being administratively dropped from the course.
 If the student remains inactive beyond the seventh day of class, the student will be administratively removed from the class.
 Please note that this will have the same effect on financial aid as a voluntary withdrawal.